Habits · July 22, 2025

 Discover what influences your puff count.
 Learn how many puffs are in a vape vs a cigarette and how to track your intake for mindful consumption.

-Let's get right to it: there's no magic number that answers the question "how many puffs?"
-Instead, it's better to think of your puff count as a completely personal metric.
-It’s shaped by the specific product you’re using and your own unique habits.
-After all, a puff from a vape is a world away from a puff from a traditional cigarette.
+There's no universal answer to "how many puffs?"
+Instead, consider your puff count as a completely personal metric shaped by your specific product and unique habits.
+A puff from a vape differs significantly from one from a traditional cigarette.

 Your Guide to Understanding Puff Count